Duality theorems for \'etale gerbes on orbifolds: Group extension and Mackey machine

 \subsection{Isomorphism between centers}

 According to Theorem \ref{thm:local-mackey}, the group algebra $\complex H$ is Morita equivalent to the twisted groupoid algebra $C(\widehat{G}\rtimes Q, c)$.
 It is known (see, e.g., \cite{an-fu}) that Morita equivalent unital algebras have isomorphic centers.
-This implies that the center of $\complex H$ is isomorphic to the center of $C(\widehat{G}\rtimes Q, c)$.
-In the proof of Theorem \ref{thm:local-mackey}, we constructed Morita equivalent bimodules between the two algebras.
-The goal of this subsection is to analyze the isomorphisms between the centers of $\complex H$ and $C(\widehat{G}\rtimes Q, c)$ induced from these explicit bimodules.
+Therefore the center of $\complex H$ is isomorphic to the center of $C(\widehat{G}\rtimes Q, c)$.
+In this subsection, we analyze the isomorphisms between the centers of $\complex H$ and $C(\widehat{G}\rtimes Q, c)$ induced from the explicit bimodules constructed in the proof of Theorem \ref{thm:local-mackey}.